xulihang/BasicCAT-website/_posts/2026-09-17-arabic-bidirectional-text-support-for-OCR-tool.md

 tags: imagetrans
 ---

 Arabic, Hebrew and Persian are written from right to left, while the Arabic numerals and Latin words mixed into them are read the normal left-to-right way.
 That is why they are called bidirectional text.
+Furthermore, the actual glyphs displayed for Arabic characters depend on the context — that is, the surrounding characters — resulting in changes such as ligatures and overlaps.
+This is known as complex text.
 When image OCR and translation software runs into these languages, it has to deal with an extra set of problems: how the interface displays the text, how to restore the character order of the OCR output, how to join words into lines in the correct order, and how to lay text out in reading order when exporting a PDF.

 This article describes how [ImageTrans](/imagetrans/) handles these.